 I’m lucky enough to have access to Utah Apricots, which is the most amazing fruit in the world.
 Once a year, I spend days on my little dehydrating project.

-This last round I ended up with three cases of apricots and 1 case of raspberries.
+This last round I ended up with three cases of dried apricots and 1 case of raspberries.
 I made three batches of freezer jam, dried 5 large containers of apricots and made around 100 rolls of raspberry and apricot fruit leather.
 Check out How To Make Raspberry Fruit Leather.

 6 Steps to Dehydrate Apricots